jaspervdj/hakyll/README.markdown

     main = putStrLn "Hello World!"
     ~~~~

-Metadata is always placed in the beginning of a file, and is delimited by a
+Metadata is always placed in the header of a file, and is delimited by a `---`
-`---` string.
+string.
 The metadata can only contain simple key-value pairs.
-We can
+We can now read
-now read in this page using the `Text.Hakyll.Page.readPage` function.
-This
+in this page using the `Text.Hakyll.Page.readPage` function.
+This will return a
-will return a `Page`, which is actually just a `Map String ByteString`.
-In
+`Page`, which is actually just a `Map String ByteString`.
+In this example, the
-this example, the map would consist of the following key-value pairs:
+map would consist of the following key-value pairs:

 - `author`: `Jasper Van der Jeugt`
 - `title`: `A sample markdown post`